 If you do experience any physical discomfort due to vaginal dryness here's what you can do:

-· Watch out for anti histamines.
-The pill you take to dry up a runny nose doesn't really know when it should quit.
-It can't differentiate between nasal mucous membranes and vaginal ones.
+Watch out for cold remedies.
+What you take them to dry up a runny nose they dont really know when it should quit.
+They can't differentiate between nasal mucous membranes and vaginal ones.

-· Speak with your doctor.
-Hormone replacement therapy can help solve vaginal dryness and treat thinning vaginal wall tissues.There are even holistic options including acupuncture, Yoga, vitamins, herbs,or dietary changes like eating tofu. (yes, tofu...this natural alternative to chemical estrogen is one reason why there's no Japanese translation for "hot flush!")
+Speak with your Health Care Professional.
+They can help solve vaginal dryness and treat thinning vaginal wall tissues.There are even holistic options including acupuncture, yoga, vitamins, herbs,or dietary changes like eating tofu. (yes, tofu...this natural alternative to chemical estrogen is one reason why there's no Japanese translation for "hot flush!")

 Menopause isn't just "change of life."
 Dispel those tired old myths with Astroglide and be sure that your sexuality doesn't run out of steam as you get older.

-The U.S. Surgeon General David Satcher has called upon parents to teach their children about sex.
-According to Dr. Satcher, understanding sexuality helps kids cope with their feelings and with peer pressure.
+Teach their children about sex, understanding sexuality helps kids cope with their feelings and with peer pressure.
 It enables them to take charge of their lives and have loving relationships.
-It also helps protect them from sexual abuse, and goes a long way to preventing teen pregnancy, sexually transmitted diseases (now at an all-time high among teens) and sexual violence.
+It also helps protect them from sexual abuse, and goes a long way to preventing teen pregnancy, diseases and sexual violence.